leichteckig/sw-cypress/README.md

 ## Configure Cypress

 ### Environment
-Some environment variable are needed to run Cypress with Shopware platform properly.
+Some environment variable are needed to run Cypress with Shopware 6 properly.
 Those environment variables have to be available thorough a `cypress.env.json` file.

 We provide an example you can use out of the box.